 Studying Abroad as a First Generation Student, Aileen (SAI student blogger)

 Funding Education Abroad:

-Did you know that the Binghamton University Myers Family Scholarship and the national Gilman scholarship for Pell Grant recipients are programs that aim to assist specific student groups including first generation students with funding for education abroad?
+Did you know that 90% of the nearly 40 students selected to receive a Fund for Education Abroad (FEA) scholarship this cycle identify as first-generation?
+The Binghamton University Myers Family Scholarship and the national Gilman scholarship for Pell Grant recipients are programs that aim to assist specific student groups, including first generation students, with funding for education abroad.

 As the title suggests, the following is an article including questions to consider as you plan and budget for education abroad:

 Campus Resources:The Binghamton University Student Support Services (SSS) website provides helpful information about being a first generation student who aspires to study abroad.
 They also feature the profiles of first generation Binghamton University students who have studied abroad and provide advice for the next students wishing to pursue this experience.

 Preparing for education abroad is a team effort.
 Here are some offices that can support you along the way:

 (Human Development - Mary Beth Kendrick/other CCPA - Regina Alfieri-Squier, Decker College of Nursing, Harpur Academic Advising, SOM Academic Advising, Watson Advising)